khyatisoneji/Dock-K8s-Tkn/README.md

-# containers-assignment
+These assignments are assigned under the training period to understand containers and how to deploy and run containers in Kubernetes and also to understand how Tekton Pipeline works

-This is part of the assignments assigned under the training period to understand containers and how to deploy and run containers in Kubernetes
+**K8s**

 **How to create secrets:**